U.S. Route 71 in Arkansas: History

 US 71 between Bentonville and the Arkansas–Missouri state line north of Bella Vista was once known as Highway 100.
 Running approximately 11 mi, its southern terminus was in Bentonville at the intersection of Central Ave and SW A Street.
 Its northern terminus was at the Arkansas–Missouri state line where it continued as Route 88.
 By the mid-1960s, Highway 100 had been replaced by a new alignment of US 71.

 National Register of Historic Places

 Six historic segments of Highway 71 remain intact and are listed on the National Register of Historic Places in Arkansas.
 The Wilton, Little River approach, and Greenland segments were added in 2004, followed by the Jenny Lind segment in 2009.
 The Ogden and Ashdown segments were added in 2013.
+Originally a seventh section, the Devil's Backbone segment, in Sebastian County was also listed in 2004, but it was removed from the register in 2009.

 All six listings are contained within the Arkansas Highway History and Architecture Multiple Property Submission, which preserves history from Arkansas's highway building era between 1910 and 1965.